1. Mitsuboshi Belting Ltd.

 In our risk management activities, personnel responsible for implementation are clearly defined to ensure the execution of activities.

-Our risk management activities are carried out by all executives and employees, and cover all of our business activities.
-Additionally, to ensure the effectiveness of our risk management, information related to the business environment is always kept up-to-date, and particular attention is paid to obtaining information from stakeholders.
+Our risk management activities are carried out by all executives and employees and cover all of our business activities.
+Additionally, to ensure the effectiveness of our risk management, information related to the business environment is always kept up-to-date, and particular attention is paid to information obtained from stakeholders.

-Effectively functioning risk management systems are in place, maintained, and improved to ensure the execution of risk management activities.
+Effectively functioning risk management systems are in place, maintained, and improved to ensure the execution of our risk management.

 Information concerning risk management is disclosed to all stakeholders in a timely and appropriate manner.